laszlocph/gimlet-documentation/src/pages/docs/tutorials/frontend/next-js-deployment-tutorial.md

   Next.js is a React framework which you can deploy with Gimlet.
 Add HTTPS certifice and social authentication to it with a few clicks.
 ---

-Next.js is a React framework made by Vercel.
-It's one of the most popular frameworks for frontend applications.
-You can deploy it with Gimlet as documented below.
+**Next.js is a React framework made by Vercel.
+It's one of the most popular frameworks for frontend applications.**

 ## Step 1: Getting Started with Gimlet